 You may be surprised at how generous businesses can be when asked to support a deserving charity.
 If they cannot donate goods, why not ask for a voucher as a prize to spend in their shop or business?
 It’s a win-win as you promote them on your raffle website.

 Set Your Raffle Prices

-Setting your raffle ticket prices is an important part of the raffle planning process.
+Setting your raffle ticket prices is an integral part of the fundraiser planning process.
 After all, you don’t want to go too high so that you can’t sell enough and reach your fundraising goals.
 Our platform provides a lot of flexibility for structuring your raffle campaign to help you optimize donations.
 One of the primary methods you can use to do this is with entry levels, which allow you to encourage higher purchase amounts.
 But remember, for small society raffles, all tickets must cost the same.